 - Saving all annotations using the save button or through every action

 - Watermark in every page

 - Screenshot of a selected dragged area in the page converted to an image

 - Property popup to modify annotation properties

 - Comment popup to modify and add reply comments

 These annotations are saved and retrieved through RESTful URLs that I created using Silex PHP Framework and using MySQL as database or Couchbase’s NoSQL while producing outputs in JSON format.

-Annotationeer also comes with a utility where users can import the annotations that they saved in PDF.JS to a physical PDF file using iText.
+Annotationeer also comes with a utility where users can import the annotations that they saved in PDF.JS to a physical PDF file using iText or Aspose (currently finishing it).
 I have managed to create code in both Java and C#.

 Oh yeah.
 One more thing.
 Annotationeer has also been tested to run in mobile browsers.